Note on GrubHub order helps rescue alleged rape victim in New York: ‘Please call the police’

 “You see it in the movies; you don’t see it in real life,” Bermejo said of the situation.

-The couple that owns the Chipper Truck Café think of the diner, which operates all night, as a safe haven for the community.
+The couple that owns the Chipper Truck Café thinks of the diner, which operates all night, as a safe haven for the community.

 GrubHub also reached out to thank the couple, rewarding them with a check for $5,000.